 The people in your life who love you want to see you do amazing things, and they are willing to help you get there.
 In addition, there are professionals all over the place who can help take tasks off your plate and free up your time to accomplish something wonderful.

 When you’re working on an ‘impossible’ goal, make sure to engage the help you need to accomplish the task.

 A lot of my life has been spent trying to be “the best” at things.
 I knew I was not going to be the top of any category with this marathon, and it was a great mental exercise in working within my abilities without comparing them to anyone else.
 If your intention is just to complete a marathon—not to nab an impressive pace or finishing time—that is a goal you can absolutely attain.

-In the end, the marathon took me 5 hours and 42 minutes.
-It wasn’t anywhere close to an impressive time for anyone who actually runs, but I had completed what I previously believed to be impossible.
-I had around 15 people waiting for me at the finish line, who had all braved the freezing wind to cheer for me at the end.
+In the end, my marathon wasn’t exactly pretty.
+It took me 5 hours and 42 minutes, which isn’t anywhere close to an impressive time for anyone who actually runs.
+I had achieved what I previously believed to be impossible, though–covering 26 miles on foot.
 I threw up in the car on the way home, but even that couldn’t wipe the smile off my face.
 The whole experience was a great reminder that I can do anything (and so can you!)

 So what audacious goal are you going to start working on today?